Freya-LR/CS6601-A0/README.md

 # Assignment 0 - Python/Git/Jupyter/Gradescope

-This assignment is designed to help you get comfortable with your local python environment, Git, introduce you to jupyter notebooks, provide a refresher on the python language, and introduce you to Gradescope.
-After following this you will proceed with learning about jupyter notebooks in the `notebook.ipynb` (where you will make your first graded submission!).
+This assignment is designed to help you get comfortable with your local python environment, Git, introduce you to jupyter notebooks, provide a refresher on the Python language, and introduce you to Gradescope.
+After following the setup process in this README, you will follow the instructions in `notebook.ipynb` to make your first graded submission!
 Let's get started!

-If you have not setup your Python environment,
+If you have not setup your Python environment yet,

 #### STOP!